stefaleon/SportsStore/README.md

 ### 13 Disable Scope Verification

 * The *Program* class is responsible for starting and configuring ASP.NET Core before handing control to the *Startup* class.
 Apply a configuration change to the dependency injection feature, so that an exception thrown with the creation of the database schema is avoided.

+&nbsp;
+### 14 Create the Database Migration

+* Entity Framework Core is able to generate the schema for the database using the model classes through a feature called migrations.
+When you prepare a migration, EF Core creates a C# class that contains the SQL commands required to prepare the database.
+If you need to modify your model classes, then you can create a new migration that contains the SQL commands required to reflect the changes.
+In this way, you don’t have to worry about manually writing and testing SQL commands and can just focus on the C# model classes in the application.
+* Add a *DotNetCliToolReference* to *Microsoft.EntityFrameworkCore.Tools.DotNet* in *SportStore.csproj* and build the project.
+* Navigate to the SportsStore project folder and run `$ dotnet ef migrations add Initial`.
+* A *Migrations* folder is created.
+The *Product* model class has been used to create the schema.